DHTMLX/docs-suite/docs/chart/api/chart_scales_config.md

 The `scales` object can contain a set of `key:value` pairs where *key* is the type of a scale and *value* is an object with configuration options of the scale.

 There are the following *types* of the scales: "left","right","top","bottom","radial".

+Two scales of the same direction can be used together, each with its own dimension.
+Check the [Dual axis chart](chart/configuration_properties.md#dual-axis-chart) section for the details.
 :::

 ## The list of config options for scales